-I never saw the 2015 bloom, which lasted for just 24 hours, making the viewing of it nearly impossible unless you lived in the area.
+I never saw the 2015 bloom, which lasted for just 24 hours, making the viewing of it impossible unless you lived in the area.
 So imagine my surprise when this weekend, I was passing through Denver only to discover that Stinky was flowering again!
-And on the very same day that I happened to be in the city.
 I hopped in a cab to go check out the action.

 The Denver Botanic Gardens, one of my favorite gardens to visit

-Corpse flower or Titan arum (Amorphophallus titanium) is one of the oldest and biggest species of flowering plants in the world.
+Corpse flower, or Titan arum, is one of the oldest and biggest species of flowering plants in the world.
 Blooming just once every few years and sometimes as rarely as 10, it is known for its putrid odor and gigantic, single flower.
 Titan arum is what is referred to as a ‘carrion’ flower, or showy, stinking flower that emits a smell like rotting flesh.

 Although native to the rainforests of Sumatra, corpse flowers are a relatively rare occurrence around the world.
 There are only about 100 known specimens in cultivation.
 The first ever recorded flowering of one was at the New York Botanical Gardens in 1937.
-The Denver Botanic Garden acquired theirs in 2007 where it remained in a vegetative state until 2015 when it suddenly produced a single, awe-inspiring bloom.
+As for the Denver Botanic Garden, they acquired theirs in 2007.
+It remained in a vegetative state until 2015 when it suddenly produced a single, awe-inspiring bloom.

 Stinky, next to his growth chart

-At the Gardens, staff refer to their specimen as ‘beloved’ and that appears to be true, as evidenced by the spontaneous smiles upon the many visitors’ faces.
+At the Gardens, staff refer to their corpse flower as ‘beloved’ and that rings true, as evidenced by the spontaneous smiles upon its many visitors’ faces.
 Friendly volunteers pointed me to the Marnie Pavilion where Stinky is housed.
-I joined a line of people pinching their noses and waiting their turn to get up close and personal with the unusual flower while above us a webcam recorded the plant’s every move over the course of 48 hours.
+I joined a line of people pinching their noses and waiting their turn to get up close to the unusual flower while above us a webcam recorded the plant’s every move over the course of 48 hours.